Website Design Company Durban: What to Expect from the Process

 This is where the site actually gets built.

-The development phase should usually include:
+The development phase should usually include build essentials.

-• CMS setup
+• CMS setup.

-• form and tracking setup
+• Form and tracking setup.

-• basic technical SEO readiness
+• Basic technical SEO readiness.

-• performance-minded image and layout handling
+• Performance-minded image and layout handling.

 A good process does not disappear during development.
 It stays visible.